DonFrazier/mexican-train/overview.md

 When Blanks are Wild the Mexican Train must be started with a Blank.
 The Double Blank may not be laid against another Double.
 Another Double may not be laid against the Double Blank.
+A blank face matches any tile.
+Any tile matches a blank face.

 #### House Rule for Blanks
 - [ ] Blanks are Wild